redhat-openstack/ansible-nfv/docs/tripleo/post_install/tripleo_inventory.md

 # TripleO Inventory

 ## Description
-From time to time, we may get a new Openstack environment for work/testing/etc.
+From time to time, we may get an already installed Openstack environment for work/testing/etc.
 In order to be able to run an Ansible playbooks or different ad-hoc commands against the overcloud nodes, inventory file required.